 Surgical management of miscarriage involves using a gentle suction device to remove the remaining pregnancy tissue from inside of the womb.
+If you are considered a suitable candidate for this procedure, you will be offered it as an option.
 It is normally performed under a general anaesthetic.
 This operation is usually arranged as a day case and you can go home the same evening.
-In some cases, we may suggest you have the operation done as an emergency and in these cases or if complications arise during or after surgery you should be prepared to stay the night.
+In some cases, we may suggest you have the operation done as an emergency and in these cases, or if complications arise during or after surgery, you should be prepared to stay the night.